THEATRE OF THE OPPRESSED

 • Respond to community conflict, rifts and ruptures

-• Open your creative potential through embodied exploration
+• Open your creative potential and artistic expression through embodied exploration

 • Develop creative and engaging demonstrations for collective action